Parking Permit Program

 For a complete list of your responsibilities as a Permit holder and answers to some frequently asked questions, download the PDF below.

-If you have a question about Permits which have been damaged, lost or stolen or are no longer required, please read the attached F.A.Q document ( DOCx )
+If you have a question about Permits which have been damaged, lost or stolen or are no longer required, please read the attached F.A.Q document ( RTF )

 All inquiries regarding parking meters and parking permit stalls should be directed to the City of Winnipeg by phoning 311.